 Cyberattacks have come to pose a severe and present risk that Japanese companies have to cope with, as they are capable of rendering any countermeasures ineffective.
 The Ministry of Economy, Trade and Industry of Japan issued the Cybersecurity Management Guideline in 2015, which clarifies that cybersecurity is a business challenge and that managements of Japanese companies have to take appropriate actions to protect their companies.
-Since then, to respond to such situations, insurance companies have developed insurance products to cover the costs of information leakage or damages caused by a cyberattack.
-Cyber insurance policies that include cover for ransomware is now becoming a "must-have" for any business.
+Since then, in response to these emerging threats, insurance companies have introduced products designed to cover expenses related to unauthorized data leaks or damages resulting from cyber-attacks.
+The 2023 survey by the General Insurance Association of Japan highlights a growing awareness of cyber risks as a critical management concern.
+Compared to the 2022 results, recognition of "cyber insurance" rose by 5.0 percentage points, and by 10.3 points when compared to the 2021 survey.